2026 NBA Mock Draft: The Athletic releases new projections after lottery results

 Wagler helped lead Illinois to the Final Four this past spring.
 As a freshman, it seemed like he couldn’t be stopped.

-The Jerry West Award winner is projected top five in this NBA mock draft and he’ll head out to LA.
+The Jerry West Award winner is projected to be in the top five in this NBA mock draft and he’ll head out to LA.
 In 37 games, Wagler played a lot (33.9 minutes per game) and averaged 17.9 points, 5.1 rebounds, 4.2 assists, 44.5% from the floor and 39.7% from three-point range.

 6. Brooklyn Nets: Daris Acuff Jr., G – Arkansas